Salsa Verde Chicken

 This post may contain affiliate links.
 Please read our disclosure policy.

-close up shot of chicken casserole topped with avocado slices and cilantro
+Close-up shot of chicken casserole topped with avocado slices and cilantro.

 Salsa Verde Chicken Casserole

-Salsa verde chicken casserole is not just another casserole dish – it’s a fantastic fusion of flavors and textures, merging juicy chicken with rice and the rich depths of black beans, cheese, and corn, making it a perfect blend that is both hearty and delicious.
 The standout ingredient here is undoubtedly the salsa verde.
-Traditionally used to complement various Mexican dishes, it’s a refreshing alternative to the well-known red salsa.
-Made from tangy tomatillos, it provides a slightly tart edge that contrasts beautifully with the creamy cheese in the dish.
+Traditionally used to complement various Mexican dishes, like pozole verde or green chili chicken enchiladas for instance, it’s a refreshing alternative to the well-known red salsa.
+Made from tangy tomatillos, it provides a slightly tart edge, perfectly contrasting the creamy cheese in the dish.

 What Is Salsa Verde?